Project

 Adobe Stock/Markus Bormann

-Young people use digital media intensively to obtain information and guidance (Medienpädagogischer Forschungsverbund Südwest (Southwest Media Education Research Association), 2022).
+Young people use digital media intensively to obtain information and guidance (Medienpädagogischer Forschungsverbund Südwest (Southwest Media Education Research Association, 2022).
 There is little knowledge available about the extent to which this media interest is systematically and efficiently used to support career guidance and choices.
 It is also unclear which type of information acquisition would be beneficial pedagogically in this context.
-This is why the research project is exploring the digital information behaviour and career guidance of young people in Switzerland.
+This is why the research project explored the digital information behaviour and career guidance of young people in Switzerland.

 • How can digitalisation contribute towards improving career choice processes for young people?